 This can lead to some arbitrary results and to feelings of injustice and financial hardship for some.
 At a time of incredible stress and with conflicts sometimes between family members, it is really important to be able to receive clearheaded practical advice to seek an early resolution.

 We are able to advise and represent where appropriate on court applications to either defend the estate or represent a dependant who has not been sufficiently provided for.
 Our team have extensive court experience in all areas of contested probate work.
-They endeavour to resolve what are often family disputes sensitively and with an empathetic approach reducing tensions and conflict where possible.
+They endeavor to resolve what are often family disputes sensitively and with an empathetic approach reducing tensions and conflict where possible.

 Fees for Will and Probate Services

 In certain matters, we act on a fixed fee basis.
 These circumstances are as follows:

 Single will £119.50